-Instead of Cartesian coordinates, in the case of hydrogen atom one uses spherical polar coordinates.
-The reason for that is, that if you look at the hydrogen atom, the potential energy is spherically symmetric.
-Therefore, the important contribution to the stability of the hydrogen atom, which is the binding energy between that coulombic charges being spherically symmetrical, the system is better described using the spherical polar coordinates, which if you recall have three variables, the radius of the sphere and then the polar angles theta and phi on the sphere.
-The standard relations for these are, x is equal to r sine theta cos t, and y is r sine theta sine phi and z is r cos theta.
+Instead of Cartesian coordinates in the case of hydrogen atoms, one uses spherical polar coordinates and the reason for that is that if you look at the hydrogen atom, the potential energy is spherically symmetric.
+Therefore, the important contribution to the stability of the hydrogen atom which is the binding energy between the coulombic charges being spherically symmetrical, the system is better described using the spherical polar coordinates which if you recall have 3 variables, the radius of the sphere and then, the polar angles, theta and phi on the sphere.

-These are the equations for the transformation between polar and the Cartesian coordinates and the inverse transformation is of course, r is square root of x square plus y square plus z square.
-And if you take the ratio of x by y r sin theta cancels off, you have phi or phi is tan inverse y by x and the last relation is theta, which is given in terms of tan inverse square root of x square plus y square divided by z.
+The standard relations for these are x is equal to r sin theta cos phi and y is r sin theta sin phi and z is r cos theta.
+These are the equations for the transformation between polar and Cartesian coordinates and the inverse transformation is of course r is square root of x square plus y square plus z square.
+And if you take the ratio of x by y r sin theta cancels off and you have cot phi or phi is tan inverse y by x and the last relation is theta which is given in terms of tan inverse square root of x square plus y square divided by z, ok.

 So, the coordinate transformation allows you to either use the spherical or the Cartesian coordinate by using the relationship between them.

-And this one animation gives you the relation or the visualization of the spherical polar coordinates system and the values.
-Let me play the animation.
+And this one animation gives you the relation or the visualization of the spherical polar coordinate system and the values let me play the animation.

-Here, the relation between the Cartesian and the spherical system is given for a, given one value of r the radius of a sphere and you can see, that if you fix a polar axis called the z axis, then the polar angle theta is the angle theta varying from 0 to pi, as shown by these different radii.
-So, that is a variation of theta and theta varies from 0 to pi only.

-And the other angle is, of course, the Azimuthal angle phi, which is perpendicular in a plane perpendicular to this and if you rotate this arc, semi arc by 2 pi, you generate the surface of the sphere.
-So, that is it, the Azimuthal angle phi with respect to a chosen x axis.
+Here the relation between the Cartesian and the spherical system is given for a given one value of r, the radius of a sphere and you can see that if you fix your polar axis called z axis, then the polar angle theta is the angle theta varying from 0 to pi as shown by these different radii.
+So, that is a variation of theta and theta varies from 0 to pi only and the other angle is of course the azimuthal angle phi which is perpendicular in a plane perpendicular to this and if you rotate to this arc semi arc by 2 pi, you generate the surface of the sphere.